With the end of financial year just around the corner, it’s important your SMSF meets its compliance obligations.

 Take advantage of bring-forward and carry-forward provisions

-The federal government has amended the super contribution laws so that members that don’t take full advantage of the $25,000 concessional contribution limit can carry forward any unused amounts for five years.
+The federal government has amended the super contribution laws so that members that don’t take full advantage of the concessional contribution limit can carry forward any unused amounts for five years, with 2018/19 being the first year able to be carried forward.
 The catch?
 They have to have $500,000 or less in their super fund.
-That means, if you only contribute $10,000 on a concessional basis to your fund this year, you can carry forward the remaining $15,000 for five years.
+That means, if you only contribute $10,000 on a concessional basis to your fund this year, you can carry forward the remaining $17,500 for five years.

-Similarly, if you are 65 or less this financial year, you can bring forward up to $200,000 in contributions from future years to add this year’s cap, allowing for a $300,000 on a non-concessional basis in one year.
-But you must have a total superannuation balance of less than $1.4 million or less in your fund to be able to take maximum advantage of this provision.
+Similarly, if you are 66 or less this financial year, you can bring forward up to $220,000 in additional after-tax non-concessional contributions from future years to add to this year’s cap, allowing for a $330,000 contribution on a non-concessional basis in one year.
+But you must have a total superannuation balance at 30 June 2021 of less than $1.48 million to be able to take maximum advantage of this provision.

 Ensure you meet the work test if you are over 67

-Provided they satisfy the eligibility requirements, SMSF members may be able to continue to contribute to their funds after age 65 as long as they meet the work test.
+Provided they satisfy the eligibility requirements, SMSF members may be able to continue to contribute to their funds after age 67 as long as they meet the work test.
 This stipulates that anyone aged between 67 and 74 must have worked for 40 hours across a 30-day period to be able to contribute to their fund.
-From 1 July 2020, the work test will only apply from age 67.

 Review the fund’s investment strategy